whatisnuclear/website/how-much-waste.md

 # How many dry casks could store all US waste?

-Given the facts below, as of 2023, we can estimate that all fuel assemblies ever discharged in the history of the USA power reactor history would fit in 8516 casks.
+Given the facts below, as of 2023, we can estimate that all fuel assemblies ever discharged in the history of the USA power reactor history would fit in 8516 dry casks.

 We can fit 27 HI-STORM 100 casks between the goal lines of a football field and 14 of them between the side lines.
 Thus, we have to stack them 23 times to fit them all.
 That means